Anthony Michael Hall: Recognition

 The 2001 film Not Another Teen Movie pays tribute to Hall's numerous appearances in the teen-oriented, 1980s comedy films parodied by the movie.
 A brief shot of the sign over the door of a high school cafeteria reveals that the facility is named the Anthony Michael Dining Hall.
-In 2006, Hall was ranked #4 in VH1's list of the "100 Greatest Teen Stars" and #41 in "100 Greatest Kid Stars."
+In 2006, Hall was ranked #4 in VH1's list of the "100 Greatest Teen Stars" and number 41 in "100 Greatest Kid Stars".

 In June 2005, The Breakfast Club was rewarded with the Silver Bucket of Excellence Award at the MTV Movie Awards, in honor of the film's twentieth anniversary.
 For the show, MTV attempted to reunite the original cast.
-Sheedy, Ringwald, and Hall appeared together on stage, and Paul Gleason gave the award to his former castmates.
-Estevez could not attend because of family commitments, and Nelson appeared earlier on the red carpet, but left before the on-stage reunion, for reasons unknown.
-Hall joked that the two were "in Africa with Dave Chappelle."
+Ally Sheedy, Molly Ringwald, and Hall appeared together on stage, and Paul Gleason gave the award to his former castmates.

+Emilio Estevez could not attend due to family commitments, while Judd Nelson appeared earlier on the red carpet, but while moving to seats closer to the stage, got separated from the group.
+Hall quipped that the two were "in Africa with Dave Chappelle."